How Much Does a Modular Home Cost? [2025 Data]

 How to Save on Modular Home Installation Costs

 Modular homes are an affordable alternative to traditional stick-built homes.
-That said, they are generally a bit higher-end compared to the cost of a container home, luxury yurt, or mobile home.
+That said, they are generally a bit higher-end than the cost of a container home, luxury yurt, or mobile home.
 Nonetheless, modular homes generally stand the test of time—and there are ways you can shrink your budget.
 Use these tips to cut down on the cost to install a modular home:

 • Choose a prefab modular home: Custom features add significantly to the total price tag.
 Instead, stick with a prefab home.
 Since they are easier to install, you will save on labor.